 Safe workplace: Protecting healthcare workers from hazardous wastes

-Biomedical waste management regulations
+Biomedical waste management rules and regulations in India

 The Ministry of Environment and Forests has established comprehensive regulations for biomedical waste management in India: